Viola D. Romans: Later life

 Following her career in the Ohio House of Representatives, Romans continued her involvement in social reform and remained active in administrative and legislative work with the Woman's Christian Temperance Union.
 After twenty years of serving as vice president of the Ohio WCTU, she succeeded Florence D. Richard as state president in 1932.
 Two years later, she was chosen as the delegate to the WCTU world convention and traveled to Stockholm, Sweden, where she delivered an address at the conference.
 Romans continued to serve as president of the Ohio WCTU for six years before suffering a cerebral hemorrhage, which forced her retirement.
 She remained an honorary president until her death in 1946.

 Death and legacy

-Romans passed away at the age of 83 on June 29, 1946, at the home of her daughter, Blanche McVey.
+Romans died at the age of 83 on June 29, 1946, at the home of her daughter, Blanche McVey.
 She was interred beside her husband, Clarence, in the mausoleum at Northwood Cemetery in Cambridge, Ohio.